Area-53-Robotics/Intro-To-Robotics/docs/coding-techniques/advanced-concepts/pid.md

 ### Derivative

 Derivative serves to dampen the output of the loop.
+It gets larger the faster the robot is moving.
 It represents the rate of change of the system.
 It's calculated like this:

 ```cpp
 derivative = error - prevError;